deadleaves15/simple-js-app/README.md

 Pokemon Repository
-A repository for pokemons using JavaScript.
+This code is a JavaScript implementation of a Pokemon repository that retrieves a list of 150 Pokemon from the PokeAPI and allows adding additional Pokemon, loading their details, displaying the details in a modal window, and hiding the modal window by either clicking outside of it or by pressing the Escape key.

 The repository has the following functionalities:

 Methods
 add(pokemon)